 Suggested Reading: How to Create A Free Blog On Blogspot And Start Making Money

-Themes: What I personally like about WordPress blog is this: they have beautiful themes that are ranging from free to premium are available.
-“First impression is the last impression in blogging” – without having an appealing design, your efforts will go in vain because most online readers read the content on the blogs that have beautiful typography and design.
+Themes: What we like about the WordPress blogs is this: they have beautiful themes that are ranging from free to premium are available.
+“First impression is the last impression in blogging” – without having an appealing design, your efforts will go in vain because most online readers read the content on blogs that have beautiful typography and design.

-Whereas Blogger don’t provide much variation in themes, you will probably end up using free and nulled themes which may cause bad SERP results for you blogs in the long run.
+Whereas Blogger doesn’t provide many variations in themes, you will probably end up using free and nulled themes which may cause bad SERP results for your blogs in the long run.

-Independent site: I used the term “Independent” because all the WordPress.org blogs are fully controlled by its users.
-You will NEVER depend on WordPress directory or databases to upload or download contents.
-When you are using Blogger blogs, Google team has all the rights to delete all of your contents without even letting you know!
+Independent site: We used the term “Independent” because all the WordPress.org blogs are fully controlled by their users.
+You will NEVER depend on the WordPress directory or databases to upload or download content.
+When you are using Blogger blogs, the Google team has all the rights to delete all of your contents without even letting you know!

-Here are few more compelling reasons you should always choose self-hosted WordPress over Blogger blogging platform.
+Here are a few more compelling reasons you should always choose self-hosted WordPress over Blogger blogging platforms.

 - WordPress CMS inspires repeated visitors.
 It also allows you to easily add automated email notifications to let your readers know about your stuff.

 - WordPress helps you establish authority.
 We all know that visitors won’t get inspired to buy from strangers.
-They always buy stuff from experts, the ones who considers as an authority.
-Fortunately with self-hosted WordPress, you can easily create a perceived industry authority.
+They always buy stuff from experts, the ones who consider an authority.
+Fortunately, with self-hosted WordPress, you can easily create perceived industry authority.

 - WordPress is easy to use and learn.
-Even if you are not a tech savvy, by seeing tutorials (there are so many WordPress tutorials out there), you can learn how to manage your sites from scratch.
+Even if you are not tech-savvy, by seeing tutorials (there are so many WordPress tutorials out there), you can learn how to manage your sites from scratch.